| Vortigern Studies has the

 Christian converts to change their names as well.

-Similar examples of the modern age are Stalin
+Similar examples of the modern age are Stalin (of

-(of steel) and Atatürk (father
+steel) and Atatürk (father of the

-of the Turks), who changed their original
+Turks), who changed their original names to

 - Was Vortigern a Celt?